Alice Goldman Reiter

 Birnbaum Women’s Leadership Network at NYU Law, Mentor

-Represents a non-profit civil rights organization dedicated to eliminating housing discrimination and promoting fair housing opportunities in the New York area in a federal lawsuit alleging widespread violation of the accessibility requirements of the federal Fair Housing Act and the New York City Human Rights Law at the American Copper Buildings, a pair of luxury residential rental towers in Manhattan.
+Obtained landmark settlement on behalf of a non-profit civil rights organization dedicated to eliminating housing discrimination and strengthening the enforcement of fair housing laws in a case alleging widespread violation of the accessibility requirements of the federal Fair Housing Act and the New York City Human Rights Law at the American Copper Buildings, a pair of luxury residential rental towers in Manhattan.
+The agreement requires extensive retrofitting of widespread barriers to access, a $2.9 million monetary payment, and other injunctive relief.

 Demski et al. v.
 City of New York